basswave24/To-The-Moon/README.md

 Spacebar - Thrust

 # How to make it run
-Just press the ToTheMoon.exe file located in the game folder.
+Download all the files in the "Game" folder and then press ToTheMoon.exe .
 It should work on all resolutions, although I have tested it on 1600x900.
 Alternatively, open project in Unity and just press play.
 Headphones are recommended to truly appreciate the music.